New Wyoming Wildlife License Plates for 2019

 - Game fences

 Wyoming wildlife plates will be available for personal vehicles in Wyoming.
 The plates will be on sale for $150, and a $50 yearly renewal fee.
 100% of the proceeds from the sale of the plates will go towards the improvements listed above.
 The Wyoming Department of Transport will be responsible for the design.
 According to the bill, the design will not need to have the Arabic numerals designating the county.
-It also says that unless 1000 plates are sold before Jan 2025, the plates will cease production.
-The Muley Fanatic Foundation has already got over 2000 signatures in support of the plates.
+It also says that unless 1000 plates sell before Jan 2025, the plates will cease production.
+The Muley Fanatic Foundation got over 2000 signatures in support of the plates.

 Muley Fanatic Foundation